kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 See a minimal sample of the [feature-detection approach][feature-sample] in action.

 The alternative approach here is to use UA sniffing to detect device type.
-Basically you would have a set of heuristics and match them against your user’s `navigator.userAgent`.
-Pseudo code looks something like this:
+Basically you create a set of heuristics and match them against your user’s `navigator.userAgent`.
+Pseudo code looks something like
+this:

     var ua = navigator.userAgent;
     for (var re in RULES) {